How to Monetize a Podcast in China with Ximalaya

 Ximalaya targets advertising based on the content and user.

-Ximalaya listed some guidelines for how much you can earn with 100 thousand listens.
+Ximalaya listed some guidelines for how much you can expect to earn with 100,000 listens.

 Of course, you might also connect directly with advertisers, especially for advertorials and product placements within the podcast.
 That brings us to the next point.

 2) Be an influencer

 The ecosystem of influencers in China is very well developed.
 They are called “KOLs” in both English and Chinese, which is short for “Key Opinion Leader”.

 Good influencers focus on a topic in which they are especially knowledgeable.
 Their listeners trust them, and brands pay to be promoted.